roobert/gps-tracker-tk103/README.md

 # gps-tracker-tk103

-A receiver and web-ui to receive and display GPS data from TK103 based GPS trackers.
+A receiver and web-ui for data from TK103 based GPS trackers.

 ## Build